-The actual difference between the slipper clutch and normal clutch is of clutch hub.
-In the above photo, the hub of the slipper clutch is disassembled.
+The actual difference between the slipper clutch and normal clutch is the clutch hub.
+In the pic above, the hub of the slipper clutch is disassembled.
 The base of clutch is on right side and the hub of clutch is on left side.
 You can see ball and ramp in the clutch base and ramp and engagement dogs in clutch hub (It may come with or without ball bearings, this one is without ball bearing).
 In normal operation, when the engine is trying to turn the rear wheel, the flat engagement dogs push on each other, and the clutch drives the motorcycle forward like a normal clutch operation.

 During massive deceleration or hard breaking the torque forces the ramps together.
 To absorb engine braking force the ramps slide up on each other.
 This action lifts the hub up from the base, in the direction of pressure plate.
 It slides until the entire braking force is absorbed and then act like a normal clutch.
 This mechanism is called “spring loaded ball sliding up ramp”.
 The above process absorbs the engine braking force and partially disengages the clutch form the engine.